WDD 131: Dynamic Web Fundamentals

 Overview

-A key skill for any frontend web developer is the ability to manipulate DOM (DOM), a JavaScript object that is created after the browser initially renders the document.
-Manipulating the DOM means to read, edit, update, or delete the document, including CSS properties, dynamically.
-Essentially, the DOM is the outline of the HTML and content nodes.
+A key skill for any front-end web developer is the ability to manipulate the DOM (Document Object Model), a JavaScript object the browser creates after it parses the HTML document.
+Manipulating the DOM means dynamically reading, editing, updating, or deleting elements and their CSS properties.
+The DOM is the tree-like representation of your page's structure and content nodes.

 Associated Course Learning Outcomes